How math and impatient driving inspired student's award-winning startup

 2025 will see huge advances in quantum computing.
 So what is a quantum chip and how does it work?

-Motion Loop/Shutterstock Muhammad Usman, CSIROIn recent years, the field of quantum computing has been experiencing fast growth, with technological advances and large-scale investments regularly making the news.
+Muhammad Usman, CSIROIn recent years, the field of quantum computing has been experiencing fast growth, with technological advances and large-scale investments regularly making the news.
 The United Nations has designated 2025 as the International Year of Quantum Science and Technology.
 The stakes are high – having quantum computers would mean access to tremendous data processing power compared to what we have today.
 They won’t replace your normal computer, but having this kind of awesome computing power will provide advances in medicine, chemistry, materials science and other fields.
 So it’s no surprise that quantum computing is rapidly becoming a global race, and private industry and governments around the world are rushing to build the world’s first full-scale quantum computer.
 To achieve this, first we need to have stable and scalable quantum processors, or chips.
 What is a quantum chip?
 Everyday computers – like your laptop – are classical computers.
 They store and process information in the form of binary numbers or bits.
 A single bit can represent either 0 or 1.
 By contrast, the basic unit of a quantum chip is a qubit.
 A quantum chip is made up of many qubits.
-These are typically subatomic particles such as electrons or photons, controlled and manipulated by specially designed electric and...
+These are typically subatomic particles such as electrons or photons, controlled and manipulated by specially designed electric and magnetic fields (known as...

 Read More........